Skip to content

 Cumulative Budget Overspend

-Session authority responsibility: The session authority MUST maintain a running total of amounts spent within the budget scope and MUST only issue new SPAs within the remaining authorized envelope.
+Session authority responsibility: The session authority MUST maintain a running total of amounts spent within the budget scope and MUST only issue new SBAs within the remaining authorized envelope (SBA.maxAmountMinor).

 In offline or air-gapped deployments, the session authority cannot contact the verifier in real time.
-In these environments, cumulative enforcement relies on trusted wallet hardware maintaining the spending counter locally.
+In these environments, cumulative enforcement relies on trusted wallet hardware maintaining the spending counter locally; the gateway reconciles when online.

 Settlement Tampering